I don't get the enjoyment out of music I used to. Perhaps when you are an adult, you put away childish things.

 Forget that, that's not it.

 I listen to sports talk radio.
 People who remember me as a musician are agog to learn that.
 It's not that I'm that interested in sports, exactly; my interest in it is more along the lines of a man visiting the zoo, while being very careful never to put his fingers in the cages.
-It's just so amusing to hear a guy driving a cab call up and explain how he wouldn't run a 750 million dollar franchise like that.
-He reminds the owners of the teams he follows -- who aren't listening -- and his fellow sports enthusiasts -- who are listening but aren't paying attention because the opposite of talking for them is waiting -- and the hosts, who are eating cold pizza and reading the racing form with one eye on the clock and their thumb on the cough button, that if that owner doesn't know enough to trade all his bad players to the other team for all their good players, he's a dope.
+It's just profoundly amusing to hear a guy driving a cab call up and explain how he wouldn't run a 750-million-dollar franchise like that.
+He reminds the owners of the teams he follows -- who aren't listening -- and his fellow sports enthusiasts -- who are listening but aren't paying attention, because the opposite of talking for them is waiting -- and the hosts, who are eating cold pizza and reading the racing form with one eye on the clock and their thumb on the cough button, that if that owner doesn't know enough to trade all his bad players to the other team for all their good players, he's a dope.

-You can listen to that, any time, all the time, if you want to now; I remember when sports talk was on for 30 minutes on Sunday nights only.
+You can listen to that, any time, all the time, if you want to.
+I remember when sports talk was on for 30 minutes on Sunday nights only.
 There was a time that the radio was a unifying force in America, as was the television.
 When I was lad, the television wasn't really a novelty (mechanical dishwashers were, though) and the radio was ubiquitous.

 The radio was AM then, and kinda iffy.
 The signal would drift, and crackle, and get mingled with some rogue frequency for a moment with people barking in Portuguese or French, and then return to its fabulous tinny treble warble.

 The shared experience is gone from this now, like so many other things, because our circumstances are a lot better than they used to be.
 We're all insanely lucky and wealthy and overrun with fistfuls of choices of every entertainment delicacy imaginable.
-And there are some cable channels where the previously unimaginable is performed too, and they don't always scramble them any more.
+There are some cable channels where the previously unimaginable is performed too, and they don't always scramble them any more.
 People only object if the animals get hurt.

 Beware people that are nostalgic for times when we were all in the same boat -- solidarity brother! -- because everything was dreadful, and life was hard.
 It can be very convivial to wait in line for your coupons to get rationed food, but there's no law that says you can't be friends when times get better, too.
-I don't want you to turn back the clock and listen to AM radio so we can all sing the lyrics to The Candy Man in unison because we were all forced to listen to it 14 times a day for four weeks whether we liked it or not.
+I don't want to turn back the clock and listen to AM radio so we can all sing the lyrics to The Candy Man in unison because we were all forced to listen to it 14 times a day for four weeks whether we liked it or not.
 Pick your own poison.

-Get out you ipod.
-I'm going to take you to 1966, at least with a list of Billboard Top Forty Hits.
-Get your hands on every one of these, don't skimp or say Hey, that's not Def Leppard!
-Listen to them all, and know what it is to be an eight year old boy, drowsing with your cheek on the cool vinyl in the back seat of the car, as your father fiddles with the big chrome knobs on the Rambler Wagon radio like a submarine radio operator, trying to keep the signal.
+Get out you iPod.
+I'm going to take you to 1966, with a list of Billboard Top Forty Hits.
+Get your hands on every one of these, don't skimp or say, "Hey, that's not Def Leppard."
+Listen to all of them, and you'll know what it was like to be an eight year old boy, drowsing with your cheek on the cool vinyl in the back seat of the car, as your father fiddles with the big chrome knobs on the Rambler Wagon radio like a submarine radio operator, trying to keep the signal.